nepali-prabhat/vm-server/README.md

 pnpm run test:e2e
 ```

-Note, running integration and e2e tests does `docker compose up` by default.
+Note, integration and e2e tests run `docker compose up` at the start by default.
+So, you can simultaneously run the server.

 ## Footnotes